 These products are also called manufactured or composite wood and theyre green building materials in 2 respects.
-To begin with, the process uses scrap material from sawmills as well as repurposed wood (pallets, deconstructed buildings, etc.) so it reduces excess waste in the local landfill.
+To begin with, the process uses scrap material from sawmills as well as repurposed wood (pallets, deconstructed buildings, etc.) so that it reduces excess waste in the local landfill.
+Win, win.

 But more than that, since it utilizes recycled material, it begins to curtail live tree cutting, deforestation, as well as all the energy consumption that goes along with harvesting timber and then transporting it to the sawmill processing facility.